Skip to:

 Before going out, remember:

-• Stay hydrated – Always bring water when you go for a walk, hike, or bike ride.
+- Stay hydrated – Always bring water when you go for a walk, hike, or bike ride.
 Drink cool liquids before you feel thirsty.
 This helps you avoid getting too hot and sick from the heat.
+Did you know that there are eight hydration stations all over downtown Winnipeg?
+You can fill your water bottle in any of these stations throughout summer.

-• Don’t leave people or pets in a parked vehicle or in direct sunlight for a long time.
+- Don’t leave people or pets in a parked vehicle or in direct sunlight for a long time.
 Heat in closed spaces can be very hot and cause heatstroke.
-New Winnipeg pet guidelines say you cannot leave pets alone in cars when it is 22°C or warmer (unless your car is running and has working air conditioning).
+Winnipeg pet guidelines say you cannot leave pets alone in cars when it is 22°C or warmer (unless your car is running and has working air conditioning).
+See by-law 38.5 to 38.6 to learn more.

 Keep bugs away